Samhita-kolluri/EEGClassification_LSTM-CNN/README.md

 ## 1. Data Preprocessing

 The amplitude of the voltage changes in microvolts (mV) over time in seconds.
 The x-axis goes from 0 to 4000 seconds, while the y-axis goes from -300 to 400 mV.

 ![image](https://github.com/Samhita-kolluri/EEGClassification_LSTM-CNN/assets/65637090/83dbc6c3-341a-4f60-8576-054379083f85)

-After Feature Extraction
+After Feature Extraction:

 ![image](https://github.com/Samhita-kolluri/EEGClassification_LSTM-CNN/assets/65637090/36c37eb1-08d6-472b-8fd1-5a4bb7e58353)